Mauritius Vacations & Tours

 - Seven Colored (or Chamarel Coloured) Earths – This site in the southwest this unique sand dunes area has a rainbow of sand colors.

-What else should I know before heading to Mauritius?
+What to know before going to Mauritius?

 - Mauritius: Luxury & Private Safaris: Mauritius is a very refined island destination and has been heavily cultivated, particularly because of the large swathes of agricultural sugar cane.
 Apart from the patches like the Black River Gorges or Bras D’eau National Park, there is not much wilderness left on Mauritius.
 The diving and snorkeling is not as good as you would find in other areas, so it’s not ideal for hardcore wildlife enthusiasts.
 In terms of accommodation, resorts tend to be on the larger side, so if you are looking for an unspoiled private island, head to Seychelles or Pemba.